danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 }
 ```

-As you can see, `AlertContext` basically only contains code for presenting an `AlertProvider`.
-We'll come back to this concepts shortly.
+As you can see in the code above, `AlertContext` basically only contains code for presenting an `AlertProvider`.
+We'll come back to this concept shortly.

 You may also notice that it inherits something called `PresentationContext`.
 Let's take a closer look at this base class.